davewasthere/davebeer/_posts/2011-09-27-on-making-myself-unemployable.md

 ---
 layout: post
 title: On making myself unemployable
+description: That age of question of working to live, or living to work.
+And thinking about doing something 'different'.
 ---

 I'm nearing the end of my contract with a client and am considering what to do next.
 The team I work with is amazing, but I'm unenthused by the product and am really looking forward to a new challenge.